Please contact the communications team for:

 The European Banking Authority publishes the results of its European banking transparency exercise corresponding to 2016.
 It objective is to carry out a review of the health of the participating institutions and provide information to the market regarding their financial situation.

-The companies that emerged from former savings banks set aside 717.3 million euros for community projects in 2015, 1% more than a year previously.
+The companies that emerged from former savings banks set aside 717.3 million euros for Obra Social projects in 2015, 1% more than a year previously.
 Every year for the last 13 years Actualidad Económica has recognised this tremendous work with the awarding of prizes for the best community and financial education projects, which are carried out together with CECA.

 Actualidad Económica identifies the most outstanding initiatives carried out by the companies that emerged from former savings banks in the categories of social action, training, local development, the promotion of job creation, financial education, culture, environment and sport.

 In 2015, the programmes of these institutions were funded to the tune of 717.3 million euros, 1% more than in 2014, which shows how the trend has changed after the crisis.

 European retail banking warns the ECB of the negative impact sustained low interest rates are starting to have on the financial sector and clients.
 They have also criticised increased 'overregulation'.

 In our country, CECA, which represents 38% of the Spanish financial system, has been in close contact with ISBI from its founding in 1928 and is currently a WSBI member. «Raising public awareness on the importance of saving both in terms of the growth of economies as well as personal well-being is the objective of the meeting», stated those responsible for the national organisation.

 The Spanish and German associations of savings banks, CECA and DGSV, have met with the association of small businesses (Cepyme) and the Spanish Banking Association (AEB) to discuss the role of the credit institutions in the financing of SMEs in Europe.